 At the end of each semester, supervisors must submit a "List of Visits" form to the Office of Teacher Education.
 This serves as confirmation that the supervisor conducted the anticipated number of observations, and it is required for the dispersal of final payments.

 All employees of Teachers College must now use the Chrome River platform to seek reimbursement for business travel.
 This includes OTE-funded student teaching supervisors, who often travel to complete observations in the field.
 This guide is designed specifically for supervisors, and is intended to help you apply for and receive reimbursement for your supervision travel.

-If supervisors are seeking reimbursement for travel on the NYC subway system or bus system, the Travel Expense Form can be submitted within Chrome River, in lieu of a receipt.
+If supervisors are seeking reimbursement for travel on the NYC subway system or bus system, the NYC MTA Travel Log can be submitted within Chrome River, in lieu of a receipt.
 For all other qualified travel expenses, actual receipts must be submitted.